THIS DATE IN HISTORY: March 4

-Bossy scores his 49th, 50th and 51st goals in the third period of the New York Islanders' 10-1 victory against the Toronto Maple Leafs at Nassau Coliseum.
-The milestone goal comes when he beats Michel Larocque 7:46 into the third period.
+Bossy scores his 49th, 50th and 51st goals in the third period of the Islanders' 10-1 victory against the Toronto Maple Leafs at Nassau Coliseum.
+The milestone goal comes when he beats Michel Larocque at 7:46.

-Bossy scores 50 or more goals in each of the next four seasons, extending his NHL record for consecutive 50-goal seasons to nine.
+Bossy scores at least 50 goals in each of the next four seasons, extending his NHL record for consecutive 50-goal seasons to nine.

-The victory extends the Islanders' team-record home unbeaten streak to 17 games (16-0-1).
+The victory extends the Islanders' team-record home unbeaten streak to 17 games (16-0, one tie).

 Video: Mike Bossy had record nine straight 50-goal seasons

 1925: Cy Denneny of the Ottawa Senators becomes the first player in NHL history to score 200 goals.
-Denneny scores his milestone goal and has an assist in a 5-1 victory at the Montreal Maroons.
+Denneny scores his milestone goal and has an assist in Ottawa's 5-1 road victory against the Montreal Maroons.

 1973: Jacques Plante, age 44, makes 27 saves in his first game with the Bruins, a 4-0 victory against the Chicago Blackhawks at Boston Garden.
 It's Plante's 81st NHL shutout.
 He goes 7-1-0 with a 2.00 goals-against average and two shutouts for the Bruins in his final eight NHL regular-season games.